icevelez/core.js/documentation/handlebar.md

 ## 8. `use:` Directive (Action Support)

-> NOTE: Due to the HTML spec, HTML attributes are case insensitive so function names cannot be Pascal Case
+> NOTE: Due to HTML specification, HTML attributes are case insensitive so function names used in this directive cannot be Pascal Case

 ### ✅ Basic usage
 ```html